 I remember as a kid growing up in a small town in Alaska, we used to have miles of sledding hills at our doorstep.
 I would suit up and sled out for hours of fun.
 I never dreamed that I would be living in a European city with sledding in the central part of town!
 There are three main sledding hills in Munich.
 The first is in the Englischergarten at Monopteros – this is on Google maps.
 The other two are located at Olympiaberg, and Luitpoldhügel.
 Olympiaberg has a tube run as well, so you can race down in a tube.
 Sleds are not provided at these locations, but you can buy a cheap butt seat for sledding at any sporting goods store, just make sure to give it to a family on the hill if you’re only in town visiting and plan on throwing it away.

-My favorite sledding actually a day trip from Munich for extreme sledding in the Alps.
+My favorite sledding area is actually a snow filled day trip from Munich for extreme sledding in the Alps.
 Here you hike up a small winding path and at the top, you can warm up with beer and food before beginning your descent down.
 You pay 2 Euro for a traditional wooden toboggan rental.
 You sled down the same path you hiked up and it is quite the ride, lasting about 7-10 minutes.
 Drop the sled off at the bottom and head home.
 Find out more about this winter day trip from Munich in my full detailed post.

 The city center of Munich transforms into a skating rink from November to January.
 Stop by and rent skates for an allotted session of ice skating.
 At night they turn on neon lights and it turns into an all-out party.
 The fun doesn’t stop there as the entire area of Stachus transforms into a cozy Alpine hut full of Glühwein and piping hot snacks.